SkyTemple/ExplorerScript/docs/language_spec.rst

 Integer
 ~~~~~~~
 A whole number.
 The size of the integer is not restricted by the
 language.
-Numbers can be represented in different bases.
+Integers can be represented in different bases.

 .. code:: ExplorerScript